 It's a very important concept to understand as it is one of the best free techniques you can use to rank higher on Google.

 As mentioned above, internal links are a powerful SEO tool.
 They help Google to prioritize certain pages for higher ranking.

-Google has mentioned internal linking as an important signal to it's ranking algorithm.
+Google has mentioned internal links as an important signal to it's ranking algorithm.
 It pointed out that the number of internal links pointing to a page is a signal about the relative importance of that webpage.
 The more relevant links pointing to it, the more important a page is considered.
 The classic PageRank approach.